The university of Melbourne is being sued for sex discrimination by a former animal care coordinator.

-In May 2017, Lianne made a formal sex discrimination complaint against the university in the Victorian Equal Opportunity and Human Rights Commission.
+As a result, Lianne filed a sex discrimination complaint against the university in the Victorian Equal Opportunity and Human Rights Commission.

-“These other positions are classified at a higher level than mine, the only difference within the roles is that they are occupied by males,” her complaint read.
+“These other positions are classified at a higher level than mine, the only difference within the roles is that they are occupied by males.”

-After a conciliation session failed in the Equal Opportunity and Human Rights Commission, Lianne’s case has now been referred to the Federal Circuit Court.
+A conciliation session failed in the VEOHRC, and as a result, Lianne’s case will now be heard by the Federal Circuit Court.

-She is making a general protections claim involving dismissal, arguing she was unlawfully sacked for making a complaint about discrimination.
+She has filed a general protections claim involving dismissal, arguing the university unlawfully sacked her for making a complaint about discrimination.

 She is seeking compensation for loss of income and for pain and suffering.

-A University of Melbourne spokesman confirmed it was defending a general protections claim brought by a former employee.
+A University of Melbourne spokesman confirmed it was defending a claim brought by a former employee.

 “It would be inappropriate for the university to comment on this matter while it is before the court,” he said.